25thr/blinkd/README.md

 - Handles **one or two eyes**: Emits `BLINK`, `LONG_BLINK`, `DOUBLE_BLINK`, `WINK_LEFT`, `WINK_RIGHT`
 - **IPC built-in**: UDP JSON events for game engines (Unreal Engine, Godot, Unity), plus an _optional POSIX shared-memory ring buffer_ for high-rate pipelines
 - **O(1)** per sample: No external deps for the core

+## Usage

+For developers interested in seeing **Blinkd** in action with **Godot 4**, we provide a minimal demo in a separate repository: [**blinkd-godot-demo**](https://github.com/25thr/blinkd-godot-demo).

+This demo showcases a single scene where blink events drive gameplay: flashing a 3D sphere and updating a UI label—serving as a reference for integrating Blinkd into your own Godot projects.
+It's lightweight, easy to run, and demonstrates real-time blink-driven input without requiring complex camera setups.

 ## Architecture